 S Corp Rents from LLC

 |Reasonable Salary (assumed at 40%)||40,000||28,000|

 This is an overly simplified example and leaves out depreciation, etc., but you get the idea.
-In addition, we used a 40% salary calculation which might be different in your situation.
+In addition, we used a 40% salary calculation simply for the sake of presentation.
+Your actual salary might be different in your situation.
 Regardless, the apples to apples comparison shows a nice little savings of $1,692.
 As mentioned in a previous chapter, the arrangement also allows you to have different partners in each entity allowing you to expand ownership in the operating entity while retaining full ownership in the leased asset (building).